LeetLLM

 Dynamic token budgeting

-In production environments, context length is not a static limit determined solely by the model's architecture.
-Instead, it is a dynamic memory budget that dictates how many concurrent users your system can support.
-Every additional token of context required by one user reduces the available VRAM for everyone else.
+In production environments, context length isn't a static limit determined solely by the model's architecture.
+Instead, it's a dynamic memory budget that dictates how many concurrent users your system can support.
+Every additional token of context required by one user reduces the available GPU Video Random Access Memory (VRAM) for everyone else.

 To serve models at scale, inference engines must strictly enforce these budgets.
 When a request comes in, the system checks the available GPU memory.
 If the required KV cache for the new request (plus existing ones) exceeds the remaining capacity, the request must wait in a queue.
 This is why managing the TTFT-TPS tradeoff is so important for overall throughput.